brucemack/hello-asl/README.md

 * Select option "1"
 * Enter your PIN
 * Select option "1"
-* You should hear the audio announcement
+* You should hear the audio announcement.

 Work In Process
 ===============